ajitrajasekharan/JPTDP_wrapper/README.md

 * then execute run_server.sh to expose tagging as a simple HTTP service

+Confirm installation works by

+$ wget -O POS "http://127.0.0.1:8073/John flew from New York to Rio De Janiro"

 ## Optional server wrapper with text cleaning and simple phrase gen